intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Howto/Inference/index.rst

 Inference Optimization
 =========================

 Here you could find detailed guides on how to apply BigDL-Nano to optimize your inference workloads.
-Select the use cases below for further navigation:
+Select your desired use case below for further navigation:

 .. grid:: 1 2 2 2

     .. grid-item::
-        :columns: 12

         .. button-link:: OpenVINO/index.html
             :color: primary